 - Websites – Information and news can be posted to a department’s or division’s website after it has been delivered by another means (email, presentation or meeting).
 You can also submit events via the events calendar and then import a listing of your department's events directly to a page on your website.
 Click here to request your own events calendar.
 If you need website assistance, click here.

 - Connect App – Connect users can access information, applications, services and information relevant to the UC Merced community.
-Users can create a channel for their program or department where they can share news, information and other resources on the portal to share internally.
+Users can create a channel for their program or department where they can share news, information and other resources with subscribers.
 Click here for more information.

 - Social media – Fast and immediate way to disseminate non-critical information that can also engage employees and students.
 Each site owner should have a dedicated person who is responsible for monitoring social media sites for questions, comments and feedback.
 If you have questions about UC Merced's social media accounts, contact Social Media Coordinator Sarah Boyle at email@example.com.